neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects/data_management.md

 The SWC-Blueprint specification provides a set of rules and guidelines for project folder organisation, ensuring consistent data management within and between labs.
 This standardisation makes data-sharing and collaboration much simpler, and allows sharing of analysis tools that can operate on predictable folder structures.

-Read the specification on the website, or discuss and contribute and GitHub.
+Read the specification on the website, or discuss and contribute at GitHub.

 <div class="sd-container-fluid sd-sphinx-override sd-mb-4 docutils">